BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, hotels, and major tourist spots.
-They are a convenient option for direct travel, especially if you have luggage or are traveling at night.
+Taxis are readily available throughout Grenada, especially at the airport, hotels, and popular tourist spots.
+They are a convenient option for direct travel, particularly if you have luggage or are traveling at night.

 Rental Cars

-Renting a car offers the most freedom and flexibility to explore Grenada at your own pace, especially if you plan to venture off the beaten path to beaches or hiking trails.
+Renting a car offers the most flexibility for exploring Grenada at your own pace, allowing you to discover hidden beaches and interior rainforests.
+It's ideal for longer stays or for those who want to venture off the beaten path.

 Walking